Office of Student Engagement

 Psychology Club

-The purpose of psychology club is to promote interest in the area of psychology and to provide a vehicle for exploring psychological issues in the hopes of furthering theoretical and practical knowledge as it pertains to students and campus life.
+The purpose of Psychology Club is to promote interest in the area of psychology and to provide a vehicle for exploring psychological issues in the hopes of furthering theoretical and practical knowledge as it pertains to students and campus life.
 Also, this club attempts to facilitate intellectual discussion and personal involvement in the community services of Winona.

 Awareness/Political